Anthony-Macabata/Anthony-Macabata/README.md

 ---

 ### 💡 Professional Summary
-I am a dual-licensed Electronics Engineer and Technician with hands-on experience building highly available, secure, and performance-optimized enterprise networks.
+I am a dual-licensed Electronics Engineer and Technician aspiring to be a Network Engineer.
+After passing both licensure exams, I dedicated the following months designing and implementing networking projects.
+Through these projects, I developed hands-on experience in network redundancy, high availability, traffic engineering, security, and wireless network management.
+Committed to continuous learning, I am actively expanding my knowledge of other networking vendors.

 ---